 Always get a professional Building Inspector to carry out a property inspection for you.
 If you are buying a property, ensure that a thorough building inspection report is provided.
 The report should be accurate and thorough, which is possible with the expertise of a specialized inspector.

 When discovered, you need to understand that hidden issues in your property can make a buyer opt out of the deal.
 Some minor problems like a broken window pane or a cracked tile may not raise the alarm because they are negligible but may come up in the final building condition report.
 You should, however, be wary of these more severe faults if they end up in the inspection report, whether you are the seller or the buyer:

 - Poor drainage

 - Pest infestation

 - Bad electrical connection and wiring

 One in every three buildings sold has a serious defect.
-Therefore, make sure that before you purchase that property you like, have it inspected by professionals.
-Carrying out a thorough pre-purchase inspection will save you the costs and stresses of fixing flaws when you have moved in already.
+Therefore, make sure that before you purchase the property you fancy, it inspected by a professional.
+Carrying out a thorough pre-purchase inspection will save you the costs and the stress of fixing flaws when you have already moved in.